TrumanCollins/Sudoku/README.md

 # Sudoku
 Sudoku solver written in Haskell.
-Very fast.
+Very fast execution speed.

 I wrote this initially in 2015 while learning Haskell.
 I emphasized speed of execution and heuristics/techniques that would quickly solve hard puzzles.